Remod-org/ChatBot/README.md

 Save the key somewhere safe and add it to the config above at "apiKey": "HERE"

 Answers may be slow unless and when a paid account is available and implemented.

+The keyWord can be changed, but will only be checked at the start of a chat message, e.g. "bot? hello?" not "was that a bot?"

 ## Permissions